underscoreio/underscoreio/src/html/_drafts/designing-error-handling.md

 We have seen how to construct an error handling framework that meets our two goals of failing fast and handling all the errors we intend to handle.
 As always, use techniques appropriate for the situation.
 For example, many people like `Try`.
 If you can accept losing the guarantees on error handling it imposes, use that.
 If you are writing a one off script maybe you don't need error handling at all.

 We've also seen systematic application of Scala features.
 Whenever we have a structure that is *this* or *that* we should recognise it is a sum type and reach for a `sealed trait`.
 Whenever we find ourselves sequencing computation there is probably a monad involved.
 Understanding these patterns is the foundation for successful programming in Scala.
-If you are interested learning more they are explained in more depth in our books [Essential Scala](http://underscore.io/training/courses/essential-scala/) and [Essential Scalaz](http://underscore.io/training/courses/essential-scalaz/)
+If you are interested learning more they are explained in more depth in our books and courses, particularly [Essential Scalaz](http://underscore.io/training/courses/essential-scalaz/)